 Althea studied her lap.

-They relaxed a few minutes more as Nalu went about rousing the others back into motion.
-Althea sat up, hiding her face so he could not see the deepening red around her eyes.
-The eldest of their group had just punched a hole in her bubble, reminding her she was the tribe’s possession and not a member.
+They rested for a little while more while Nalu went about rousing the others into motion.
+Althea sat up, hiding her face so he couldn’t see the deepening red around her eyes.
+Nalu had punched a hole in her bubble, reminding her she was the tribe’s possession and not a member.
 Den ambushed the exposed skin at her sides and continued to tickle her after she leapt to her feet, until she grabbed his hands.
 Out of breath from laughing, she smiled.

-He winked over a mischievous grin.
+He flashed a mischievous grin.
 “I like this face more.”

 The others gawked at him as if he tried to play fetch with a wild tiger.
-Den did not react to them, holding her hand as they walked at the rear of the expedition toward the Lost Place.
+Den didn’t react to them, holding her hand and walking with her at the rear of the expedition toward the Lost Place.
 As the group marched on through the woods, the others cast occasional worried glances their way.
 Althea ignored their frowns, adrift in the dream of a girl being with a boy she liked, free of the burden of her gift.

 In time, the trees parted to reveal an expanse of strange stone obelisks dotted with scattered glimmers of reflected sunlight.
-Flat strips of jet rock covered the land that stretched out in front of her, between rows of one-branched metal trees with bizarre bulbous pods.
+Flat strips of black rock covered the land that stretched out in front of her, between rows of one-branched metal trees with bizarre bulbous pods.
 Some of the immense stone spires had split open, revealing hollows inside with dozens of separate spaces.
-Althea shivered, thinking of the size of the wasps that must have built such nests.
+Althea shivered, dreading the size of the wasps that must have built such nests.

-Cool dirt and grass gave way to hot black stone.
+Cool dirt and grass gave way to hot black stone under her feet.
 Althea jumped back, giving Den a frightened glance.
 The boys laughed at her reaction to the paving, all except for Nalu, who glared with annoyance.
 With Den coaxing her, she stepped cautiously over the foreign surface and stared in awe at where the rising buildings cut apart the sky.
-She had heard stories of the Lost Place, but had never imagined how big or how frightening it was.
+She had heard stories of the Lost Place, but had never imagined how big or how frightening it might be.

-She jumped at Nalu’s sudden command.
-The man pointed at a large green creature standing by a crumbling wall where a patch of rough weeds forced their way up through cracks.
+She jumped at the sudden command.
+The man pointed at a large green creature standing by a crumbling wall where a patch of rough weeds forced their way up from cracks.

 “Inside that beast?”
 The expression of utter revulsion on her face made everyone laugh.